-National Levee Database (NLD) levee surveys were completed in 2007/2008 and 2016 for USACE Rock Island District.
-The 2016 NLD survey in Rock Island focused on the mainstem levees along the Mississippi.
-The NLD elevations for the tieback levees are based on the 2007/2008 data in Rock Island District.
+National Levee Database levee surveys were completed between 2010 and 2017 for USACE Rock Island and St. Louis Districts.
 The latest available NLD elevation data was applied to the lateral structures that represent levees in the HEC-RAS model and represents existing levee elevations.
-The use of the NLD data in this model does not alter the congressionally authorized elevation for individual levee systems or constitute retroactive USACE approval of the altered levee by bypassing the formal Section 408 process.
+The use of the NLD data in this model does not alter the congressionally-authorized elevation for individual levee systems or constitute retroactive USACE approval of the altered levee by bypassing the formal Section 408 process.
 A limited number of levees were not in the PL 84-99 system and therefore did not have NLD survey information.
-For these levees, the Topobathy terrain data were used to determine existing levee elevations.
+For these levees, the topobathy terrain data were used to determine existing levee elevations.
 Closure structures were included in the levee elevations to prevent model simulations from overtopping at known closure locations.
 The existing levee elevations were used in the model development and model calibration to best align with the conditions of the calibration event.
 The existing levee elevations were exported from the NLD in the spring of 2017.

 Lateral structures were used in HEC-RAS to allow flow to pass between a river reach and a 2D flow area or between a river reach and a 1D storage area.
 Storage area connections were used to allow flow to pass between 1D storage areas/2D flow areas.
 Lateral structures that represent levees primarily used the surveyed existing (NLD) levee elevations.
 For non-Federal levees that are not in the PL 84-99 system and did not have NLD data, terrain data were used to determine the levee elevations.
 For the UMR FRM hydraulic model, all levees are represented as lateral structures, but not all lateral structures are levees.
 Non-levee lateral structures represent embankments (roads/railroads) or zero-height weirs.
 The elevations for these lateral structures were derived from the underlying terrain data.
 Zero-height weirs are the same elevation as natural ground and are used to transfer flow between geometry elements.
 The lateral structures were originally developed in HEC-GeoRAS to obtain georeferenced elevations and then were subsequently imported into the HEC-RAS model.
 Lateral weir coefficients follow the guidance in the HEC-RAS 2D User Manual.
-Weir coefficients for zero-height weirs range from 0.2-0.5 while weir coefficients for elevated embankments range from 0.5-2.0 depending on the height of the embankment (Reference 9).
+Weir coefficients for zero-height weirs range from 0.2-0.5 while weir coefficients for elevated embankments range from 0.5-2.0 depending on the height of the embankment (Reference 7).